kellan/laughingmeme/_posts/2007-07-06-jeremie-and-jimmy-to-build-open-search-platform.md

     - wiki
 ---

-See also \[Jeremie’s post\](http://jeremie.com/blog/index.php?entry=entry070705-151731).
+See also [Jeremie’s post](http://jeremie.com/blog/index.php?entry=entry070705-151731).
 Haven’t evaluated it yet.
 What if any the intersection/overlap with Nutch is.